Leo Szilard (1898-1964) was a Hungarian-American physicist and inventor.

 Always a visionary, Szilard, sacrificing many years of his career and having no permanent post for himself, worked tirelessly to find suitable positions for many of the other scientists fleeing Germany.
 Often working by himself, at the detriment of his own safety and career, Szilard was responsible for numerous colleagues being offered positions.
 He organized several groups and worked with the Academic Assistance Council, a London-based group headed by Ernest Rutherford that helped refugee scientists and scholars.

 Szilard continued his advocacy for global cooperation for the remainder of his life.
 In 1961 he completed a lecture tour to eight college campuses.
 On May 30, 1964, Leo Szilard died of a heart attack just three months after moving to La Jolla, California where he intended to continue his biological research as a Resident Fellow of the Sauk Institute.

 For more information about Szilard, check out William Lanouette’s biography “Genius in the Shadows: A Biography of Leo Szilard, the Man Behind the Bomb” or watch an interview with Lanouette on “Voices of the Manhattan Project.”

 Much of the information for this profile was provided by David Wargowski.
-Wargowski is currently working with Henry Frisch to construct a Leo Szilard display for the Physics Research Center of the University of Chicago.
+In 2019, Wargowski and Dr. Henry Frisch created a Leo Szilard Exhibit located at the Albert A. Michelson Center for Physics Building of the University of Chicago.